Amir Khasru Mahmud Chowdhury

-Amir Khasru Mahmud Chowdhury (born 10 November 1949) is a standing committee member of Bangladesh Nationalist Party, and former minister of commerce.
-He hails from a political family in Chittagong and headed the city's BNP unit momentarily to organize the party.
+Amir Khasru Mahmud Chowdhury (born 10 November 1949) is a Bangladeshi politician, businessesman, accountant and diplomat who has served as the Minister of Economy and Planning of Bangladesh since 2026.
+A member of parliament for four terms and a senior member of the Bangladesh Nationalist Party, he also served as the Minister of Commerce from 2001 to 2004.
+Amir also previously served as the chairman and founder of Chittagong Stock Exchange, and as the president of Chittagong Chamber of Commerce and Industries.

 Early life and education

-Chowdhury was born on 10 November 1949 to a Bengali family of Muslim Chowdhuries in the Nazir Bari of North Kattali, Pahartali in the Chittagong District of East Bengal, Pakistan (now Bangladesh).
-His father, Mahmudunnabi Chowdhury, was a minister during the East Pakistan period and a member of the East Pakistan Legislative Assembly.
+Amir Khosru was born on 20 February 1950 to a Bengali family of Muslim Chowdhuries in the Nazir Bari of North Kattali, Pahartali in the Chittagong District of East Bengal, Pakistan (now Bangladesh).
+His father, Mahmudunnabi Chowdhury, served as the Minister of Mass Communication, and then as the Minister for Relief and Rehabilitation and as a member of the East Pakistan Legislative Assembly.

 Chowdhury graduated with a Bachelor's degree from Chittagong College in 1969.
-He then studied accountancy in London, England.
+He then moved in London, England and studied accounting at the London School of Economics and Political Science.